awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Required: no
 The `link` parameter allows containers to communicate with each other without the need for port mappings\.
 Only supported if the network mode of a task definition is set to `bridge`\.
 The `name:internalName` construct is analogous to `name:alias` in Docker links\.
 Up to 255 letters \(uppercase and lowercase\), numbers, hyphens, and underscores are allowed\.
 For more information about linking Docker containers, go to [https://docs\.docker\.com/engine/userguide/networking/default\_network/dockerlinks/](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/)\.
 This parameter maps to `Links` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--link` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 This parameter is not supported for Windows containers or tasks using the `awsvpc` network mode\.
-Containers that are collocated on a single container instance may be able to communicate with each other without requiring links or host port mappings\.
-Network isolation is achieved on the container instance using security groups and VPC settings\.
+Containers that are collocated on the same container instance may be able to communicate with each other without requiring links or host port mappings\.
+The network isolation on a container instance is controlled by security groups and VPC settings\.

 ```
 "links": ["name:internalName", ...]